 Linda has been practicing tattooing and permanent makeup since 1979.
-She operates a facility that is fully dedicated to permanent makeup and ONLY permanent makeup.
+She operates a facility that is fully dedicated to makeup and ONLY permanent applications.
 This means that the air is not contaminated by chemicals, and hair or nail particles.
 The procedure room is carefully maintained in a clean sanitary environment.
-Single use ink caps and sterile needles are used for each client and disposed of properly.
+Single-use ink caps and sterile needles are used for each client and disposed of properly.

 No beach or swimming for one week.
 You should avoid exposure to the sun, heat, steam, saltwater, and chlorinated pools until healed.
 You will also use an after care product during your healing time.

 NO KISSING FOR A WEEK!
 After the healing, the only “maintenance” necessary to keep your makeup fresh is to use moisturizer and sun block.

 What should I expect right after it’s done?

 The area is approximately 40% darker for only 6-7 days while healing.
 Then there will be a fade in intensity and then you will begin to see the color develop after this time.
 This will take about 2-3 weeks.
 The entire procedure is then healed and complete within 4-6 weeks.
 At this time you schedule an appointment to fine-tune and touch-up any area of the skin that may have expelled the pigment.
 (This touch-up appointment is included in the price of the initial procedure).
 It also gives you the option if you would like to go darker or thicker with your procedure.
 It is Linda’s way of making sure your new makeup is indeed ALWAYS PERFECT.
 Lips are always done in 2 settings.

 What about allergies?

 The client who is allergic to traditional facial makeup is a perfect candidate for makeup.
 It is very rare to have a reaction to the pigment.
 Anyone can develop an allergy to anything over time, however, Linda has been using the same pigments for many years and this has not been an issue.